pieterberg/Smartie-Sorter/documentation/components.md

 - 6 mm clear acrylic

-Section 2.2 provides more information about laser cutting the Name Sign.

 The Smartie Slide and Sorted Smarties Collector are assemblies whose panels have been designed to fit together using finger joints.

 The Smartie Slide panels and Sorted Smarties Collector panels should be laser cut out of:

 - 3 mm transparent acrylic

-Section 2.3 and 2.4 provide more information about laser cutting the Smartie Slide panels and Sorted Smarties Collector panels, respectively.
+Section 2.4 provides more information about laser cutting the Name Sign, Smartie Slide panels, and Sorted Smarties Collector panels.

 The Smartie Slide and Sorted Smarties Collector should then be assembled by welding their respective panels together using an acrylic cement such as ACRIFIX® 1S 0117.
 The acrylic cement should be applied using a fine needle and syringe, such as a 0.6&nbsp;mm × 32&nbsp;mm needle and a 1&nbsp;mL syringe.